nixworks/public/news/2015/12/4/README.md

 ##### War in Afghanistan (2015-present)
 ### [A mortar attack in Afghanistan's central Wardak province kills at least 12 people. ](/news/2015/12/4/a-mortar-attack-in-afghanistan-s-central-wardak-province-kills-at-least-12-people.md)
-_Context: War in Afghanistan (2015-present), Mortar, Wardak province, Afghanistan_
+_Context: War in Afghanistan (2015-present), Afghanistan, Wardak province, Mortar_

 ##### Military intervention against ISIL
 ### [In an act of solidarity with France following the Paris massacre, Germany's parliament (the Bundestag) approves measures to move past the military's primary defensive role, to send six of its 29 operational, yet aged, Tornado reconnaissance aircraft, and as many as 1,200 soldiers to support the coalition missions against Islamic State militants in Syria.
 The airplanes will be limited to support activities; they will not fly combat missions. ](/news/2015/12/4/in-an-act-of-solidarity-with-france-following-the-paris-massacre-germany-s-parliament-the-bundestag-approves-measures-to-move-past-the-mi.md)